ironmansoftware/gallery/README.md

 Tags, images and description of your module will appear directly in the platform.

+### Tags

+The following tags are used to categorize modules in PowerShell Universal

+- script - Contains a script resource
+- powershell-app - Contains a PowerShell App
+- blazor-app - Contains a Blazor App

 ### Documentation

 We prefer that you include comment based help.
 A `readme.md` is also useful to better describe your module or solution.
 The readme content will be displayed in PowerShell Universal.